miklevin/MikeLev.in/_includes/cat_python.md

 <ol>
-<li><a href="/blog/the-iron-is-hot-to-chase-the-rabbit-cutting-catapult-ropes/">The Iron is Hot to Chase The Rabbit Cutting Catapult Ropes</a> (Sat May 20, 2023)
+<li><a href="/blog/turning-windows-macs-into-legitimate-modern-development-platforms/">Turning Windows & Macs into Legitimate Modern Development Platforms</a> (Sat May 20, 2023)
 <br/>In this article, I discuss the importance of maintaining a standard Windows desktop background and the advantages of using Linux containers on Windows and Mac.
 I also talk about the history of Microsoft's NT architecture and the emergence of WSL, Ubuntu 20.04, and the Microsoft Store.
 I further explore the implications of the Oracle-owned VirtualBox and the Canonical-owned Snap store, as well as the need for a Linux kernel on Macs.</li>
 <li><a href="/blog/2-legs-good-4-legs-baaad-debunking-work-life-balance-and-other-myths/">2 Legs Good, 4 Legs Baaad: Debunking Work/Life Balance and Other Myths</a> (Tue May 16, 2023)
 <br/>Discover how to achieve a successful lack-of work/life balance, debunking the myths and understanding the power of persuasion.
 Learn how to use AI to your advantage while still exercising creativity and free will.
 Get tips on how to be a successful your prickly self and still build credibility with journal-style writing.</li>